In the process of writing the post ‘Baseball - A Defensive Critique’ I discovered an

 R. It’s a nice and simple function that just takes the one argument, the model, and produces understandable diagnostic plots.

-Next, in comparison is the default plots created by the
+In comparison, here are the default plots created by the

 I’ll let you draw your own conclusions as to which you prefer.
 I personally like that the